laserman120/discord-bridge/README.md

 - The app will never perform any action on your subreddit, it is read-only by design.

 ## Changelog
+- v0.0.24
+  - Added caching for certain reddit data to improve performance.
+  - Added customizable messages for mod log messages.
+  - Added Moderator Abuse warning system.
+  - Added Moderator Watching system.
+  - Added content warning configurations for public new post feed.
+  - Added content warning information to messages.
+  - Improved mod mail archival handling.
 - v0.0.23
-  - Hotfix due to an issue with deletions
+  - Hotfix due to an issue with deletions .
 - v0.0.21
-  - Added Flair Watching feature
+  - Added Flair Watching feature.
-  - Minor fixes and improvements
+  - Minor fixes and improvements.
-  - Updated dependencies
+  - Updated dependencies.
 - v0.0.16
   - Added an additional delay during old message removal to prevent rate limiting on discords end.
   - Added support for crossposts, now displaying if a post is a crosspost and from which subreddit, as well as linking to the original post.
 	- It will now also fetch the post body from the original post.
   - Removed the "No Body" text in cases without a message body attached.
-  - Hotfix for reports not sending notifications when reported by AutoModerator
+  - Hotfix for reports not sending notifications when reported by AutoModerator.
   - Fixed edge case in which a removed comment would be marked as Administrator removal incorrectly.
   - Fixed edge case in which report reasons were not shown correctly in certain situations.
   - Fixed an issue which lead the comment removals showing no moderator name.
   - Fixed issue in which a removed post/comment would be marked as Admin removal if the bot user was deselected from automatic removals.
 - v0.0.14
-  -	Initial Release
+  -	Initial Release.

 ## Important Links:
 - [Source Code](https://github.com/laserman120/discord-bridge)